-The medical cannabis dispensary Valley Wellness is holding a job fair/info session with partners at Raritan Valley Community College.
+The medical cannabis dispensary Valley Wellness is holding a New Jersey cannabis job fair session with partners at Raritan Valley Community College.

 They are working with Hillview Farms, PremierMD, the Greater Raritan Workforce Development Board, and Minorities for Medical Marijuana.
 It will be on Monday, February 13th, from 4-7 pm at Raritan Valley Community College.